-- Anonychia congenita: In autosomal recessive congenital anonychia (OMIM 206800) the leading symptom is the already congenitally appearing anoynchia (no hypoplasia of the bony end phalanges).
-Mutations in the RSPO4 gene, which codes for R-spondin 4, a component of the Wnt signalling pathway, have been demonstrated.
+- Anonychia congenita: In autosomal recessive congenital anonychia (OMIM 206800), congenital anonychia is the leading symptom (no hypoplasia of the bony terminal phalanges).
+Mutations in the RSPO4 gene, which codes for R-spondin 4, a component of the Wnt signalling pathway, are detectable.

-- In the mamma-fingernail syndrome the nails are missing in hypoplasia or complete absence of the end phalanges.
+- In mammary finger-nail syndrome, nails are absent with hypoplasia or complete absence of the end phalanges.

-- In Cooks syndrome, nail dystrophy progresses to ring and little finger anonymity and thumb digitalization.
+- In Cooks syndrome, nail dystrophy progresses to anonychia of the ring and little finger.Furthermore, there is digitization of the thumb.

-- In the Anonychia Electrodactylya syndrome, the finger anomalies are asymmetrical, including the absence of 1 or more fingers.
+- In anonychia-ectrodactyly syndrome, the finger abnormalities are asymmetrical, including the absence of 1 or more fingers.

 - 20-nail dystrophy

-- Nail-patella syndrome (Anonychia, hyponychia, onychoschisis, triangular lunula.
-Affected are mainly thumb and index finger nails; toenails are almost always normal).
+- Nail-patella syndrome (anonychia, hyponychia, onychoschisis, triangular lunula.
+Most affected are thumb and index finger nails; toenails are almost always normal).

-- Isolated onycholysis of ononychia (nail disorder, nonsyndromic congenital 9: this is an autosomal recessive inherited nail dystrophy.
-The nails appear normal at birth; in the first decade of life onycholysis of the toenails leading to anonychia)
+- Isolated anonychia-onycholysis (Nail disorder, nonsyndromic congenital 9: this is an autosomal recessive nail dystrophy.
+The nails appear normal at birth; in the first decade of life onycholysis of the toenails leading to anonychia).

 TherapyThis section has been translated automatically.